 Also, check out the TV stations you could possibly pick up in your area.
 See http://www.antennaweb.org/.
 You just enter your street address and it shows you what stations you should be able to see and where they broadcast from.

-I placed this article out there to help you out.
+I placed this article out there to help you get rid of cable.
 I own all this stuff and use it in my setup.
 If it doesn’t work for you, be cool, don’t blame me.
 I’m just trying to make the world a cooler place.
 I don’t claim this will work for everyone who tries it.
 Your area may not have the right signal strength, you may have bought faulty equipment, maybe you shouldn’t be hooking up electronics, or maybe there’s a large badger that has a nest right over your house—it could be nearly anything!